We’re asking all new and existing suppliers to register with the SAP Business Network.

 Subject to Procurement Act 2023, all exceptions to competition are subject to scrutiny and approval by the appropriate governance level.

-The Brigade advertises and manages all tender opportunities on the In-tend E-tendering Portal (see accompanying Guide).
+We advertise and manage all tender opportunities on the In-tend E-tendering Portal (see accompanying Guide).

-The Brigade does not respond to unsolicited emails or telephone calls and therefore encourages all companies wishing to work with the Brigade to register with the Central Digital Platform.
+We do not respond to unsolicited emails or telephone calls.
+We encourage all companies wishing to work with us to register with the Central Digital Platform.

-Any supplier interested in pursuing business opportunities with the Brigade should visit this link for suppliers
+Any supplier interested in pursuing business opportunities with us should visit this link for suppliers.

 Instructions on how to participate in and respond to competitive opportunities are detailed in all advertisements and the documents for competition.
-You are advised to read these carefully and use any clarification period to raise any questions you may have to which the Brigade will respond accordingly.
+You are advised to read these carefully and use any clarification period to raise any questions you may have to which we will respond accordingly.

 The Terms and Conditions applicable to a contract will vary depending on the requirement and the procurement approach e.g. for a contract awarded under a framework, the framework call off Terms and Conditions will apply.